keyshade-xyz/keyshade/docs/integration/platforms/set-up-with-vercel.md

 3. Click **"Redeploy"** on your latest deployment
 4. Or push a new commit to trigger automatic redeployment

-Keyshade will automatically inject your environment variables during the deployment process.
+Keyshade will automatically inject your environment variables during the deployment process.-->

 ## Verify the Integration